Near Trenton in Hitchcock County, Nebraska — The American Midwest (Upper Plains)

 More about this marker.
 This marker is about a mile west of the intersection of US 34 and SR 25.

 Also see . . .
 The Texas Trail - Diggin In.
 Several factors contributed to the extension of the Western Trail to Ogallala, Nebraska.
-First of all, an influx of farmers and ranchers to Kansas and Nebraska caused cattle driving to be pressed further west.
-Various trespassing and quarantine laws were enacted to keep Texas cattle out of the area.
-Ogallala (Submitted on December 4, 2014, by Barry Swackhamer of San Jose, California.)
+First of all, an influx of farmers and ranchers to Kansas and Nebraska caused cattle driving to be pressed further (Submitted on December 4, 2014, by Barry Swackhamer of Brentwood, California.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 4, 2014, by Barry Swackhamer of San Jose, California.
-This page has been viewed 281 times since then.
-Photos: 1, 2. submitted on December 4, 2014, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on December 4, 2014, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 317 times since then and 16 times this year.
+Photos: 1, 2. submitted on December 4, 2014, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.